chgebhardt/picam_sync_neuro/README.md

 📝 Overview

-This project enables millisecond synchronization of (currently) two Raspberry Pi Cameras recordings from different angles and synchronizing them with neural recordings.
+This project enables millisecond synchronization of two Raspberry PiCamera video recordings from different angles and synchronizing them with each other and neural recordings.

 Achieving this requires:

 A serial connection between two Raspberry Pis.

 A randomly blinking LED driven by an Arduino ISP for synchronization.

-A DAQ board to record LED voltage for alignment with neural signal.
+A DAQ board to record LED voltage and neural signals.

-Custom post-processing code to synchronize the PiCameras with the DAQ signal.
+Custom post-processing code to synchronize the PiCameras with the DAQ signals.

 🚀 Features